 On February 3, 2016, the Company entered into a Co-Development and Commercialization Agreement (the "Stendhal Agreement") with Especificos Stendhal SA de CV ("Stendhal"), for Advaxis' lead Lm TechnologyTM immunotherapy, axalimogene filolisbac, in HPV-associated cancers.
-Under the terms of the Stendhal Agreement, Stendhal will pay \$10 million ("Support Payments") towards the expense of AIM2CERV.
-The Support Payments will be made over the duration of the trial.
-Stendhal will also work with the Company to complete the clinical trial of axalimogene filolisbac in Mexico, Brazil, Colombia and other investigational sites in Latin American countries.
-Stendhal will manage and is responsible for the costs associated with the regulatory approval process, promotion, commercialization and market access for axalimogene filolisbac in these markets.
-Upon approval and commercialization of axalimogene filolisbac, Advaxis and Stendhal will share profits on a pre-determined basis.
+Under the terms of the Stendhal Agreement, Stendhal agreed to pay \$10 million ("Support Payments") towards the expense of AIM2CERV over the duration of the trial.
+Stendhal also agreed work with the Company to complete the clinical trial of axalimogene filolisbac in Mexico, Brazil, Colombia and other investigational sites in Latin American countries.
+Stendhal further agreed to manage and to be responsible for the costs associated with the regulatory approval process, promotion, commercialization and market access for axalimogene filolisbac in these markets.
+Under the terms of the Agreement, upon approval and commercialization of axalimogene filolisbac, Advaxis and Stendhal would share profits on a pre-determined basis.

 The Company considered the provisions of the research and development and collaboration guidance in determining how to recognize the Support Payments to be received from Stendhal.
 The Company determined the Stendhal Agreement should be accounted for within the scope of collaboration arrangement accounting guidance.
-As a result, the Company will account for the support payments as a reduction of research and development expenses in the Statement of Operations.
+As a result, the Company accounted for the support payments as a reduction of research and development expenses in the statement of operations.
 During the year ended October 31, 2017, the Company reached the annual project milestones and received a \$3,000,000 Support Payment from Stendhal.
+In September 2018, the Company received a Notice of Arbitration from Stendhal relating to the Stendhal Agreement, see Note 10.